-The bacteria attack the foliage, stems, and fruits of tomatoes.
-The initial symptoms of Bacterial Spot are small yellow-green lesions on young leaves, whilst Bacterial Speck causes black spots with a narrow yellow halo.
+Symptoms can be seen on the foliage, stems, and fruits of tomatoes.
+Initially small yellow-green lesions appear on young leaves for bacterial spot, whilst bacterial speck causes black spots with a narrow yellow halo.
 They are usually more numerous on leaf margins or tips, which may appear deformed and twisted.
-In severe cases, the spots of Bacterial Speck may coalesce or overlap, resulting in larger and irregular lesions.
-Bacterial Spot lesions can enlarge from 0.25 cm to 0.5 cm and become tan to brownish-red, which will eventually look like shot holes when the center dries up.
-Bacterial Spot produces similar lesion of fruits as it does on the leaves and eventually roughen, becoming brown and scabbed while Bacterial Speck causes tiny, slightly raised black specks.
+In severe cases, the spots of bacterial speck may coalesce or overlap, resulting in larger and irregular lesions.
+Bacterial spot lesions can enlarge from 0.25 cm to 0.5 cm and become tan to brownish-red, which will eventually look like shot holes when the center dries up.
+Bacterial spot produces similar lesion of fruits as it does on the leaves and eventually roughen, becoming brown and scabbed.
+Bacterial speck causes tiny, slightly raised black specks.
 It is difficult to distinguish between these two diseases at an early stage.

 Bacterial Spot is very difficult to control and also expensive to treat.
 If the disease occurs early in the season, consider destroying the entire crop.
 Copper-containing bactericides provide a protective cover on foliage and fruit for both bacteria.
-Bacterial viruses (bacteriophages) that specifically kill the bacteria are available for the Bacterial Spot.
-Submerging seeds for one minute in 1.3% sodium hypochlorite or in hot water (50°C) for 25 minutes can reduce the incidence of both diseases.
+Bacterial viruses (bacteriophages) that specifically kill the bacteria are available for the bacterial spot.
+Submerging seeds for one minute in sodium hypochlorite or in hot water (50°C) for 25 minutes can reduce the incidence of both diseases.